dwyl/image-classifier/README.md

 ## Who? 👤

-This tutorial is aimed at `Phoenix` beginners that want to grasp how to ~~do image captioning~~ start to use machine learning capabilities of the Elixir langugage within a `Phoenix` application.
+This tutorial is aimed at `Phoenix` beginners that want to start to use machine learning capabilities of the Elixir langugage within a `Phoenix` application.
+We propose to use pre-trained models from Hugging Face via `Bumblebee` and grasp how to:

+- run a model, in particular image captioning
+- how to use embeddings
+- how to run a semantic search using an Approximate Nearest Neighbour algorithm.

 If you are completely new to `Phoenix` and `LiveView`, we recommend you follow the **`LiveView` _Counter_ Tutorial**: